actionml/blog.actioml.com/behavioral_search.md

 ![image](/blog/images/behavioral-search-1000x482.png)

-Every media or ecommerce application has a search feature, how many do you think have *Personalized Search*?
+Every media or ecommerce application has a search feature, but how many do you think have *Personalized Search*?
 If you work on such an application, what would you give for a 3% sales lift?
 This is essentially free lift, no extra advertising cost, no special promotions needed, just more sales.
 There is a technology cost and you may not have as many brainy Data Scientists as Amazon, but that's no excuse anymore.
 Let me describe how to implement Personalized "Behavior-Based" search.

 ## Correlation is the Key